triton-inference-server/model_navigator/examples/README.md

 The Navigator Package can be reused for optimize e.g. on the new hardware or with newer libraries.
 The example code can be found in [examples/package](../examples/package).

+### Using model on PyTriton

+The optimized model by Triton Model Navigator can be used for serving inference through PyTriton.
+The example code can be found in [examples/pytriton](../examples/pytriton).

 ### Using model on Triton Inference Server

 The optimized model by Triton Model Navigator can be used for serving inference through Triton Inference Server.
 The example code can be found in [examples/triton](../examples/triton).